bevyengine/bevy/examples/README.md

 ```

 For a small project with a basic 3d model and two lights,
-the generated file sizes are, as of Jully 2022 as following:
+the generated file sizes are, as of July 2022 as following:

 |profile                           | wasm-opt | no wasm-opt |
 |----------------------------------|----------|-------------|